sardaryanhrant/phpmyx/doc/config.rst

-    Defines the place where table row links (Edit, Copy, Delete) would be put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere). "left" and "right" are parsed as "top" and "bottom" with vertical display mode.
+    Defines the place where table row links (Edit, Copy, Delete) would be put when tables contents are displayed (you may have them displayed at the left side, right side, both sides or nowhere).

 .. config:option:: $cfg['RememberSorting']